 Those folks in other cities who think that LA's version of history and culture consists of Disneyland and beach volleyball - do they know that two of the nation's 13 presidential museums are here in the LA area?
 That we live in a hotbed of presidential history hosting more presidential libraries than Washington DC and New York City combined?
 'Cause they are, and we do.
 If you haven't yet reached this item on our 100 Things To Do with LA Kids list, we're happy to give you a sneak preview of what awaits at the Richard Nixon Presidential Library and Museum in Yorba Linda.

 A century ago, Richard Nixon's father built a small kit house in a citrus grove, and a year later our nation's 37th president was born in it.
 A hundred years later, the tiny house is at the heart of Orange County's presidential museum.
 A tour through the home gives kids a peek at how life began for the Greatest Generation, including baths in the kitchen over by the ice box.
-Another fun bit of history for kids is the presidential helicopter in which President Nixon took his final departure from the White House - as some of us may remember in the image above.
+Another fun bit of history for kids is the presidential helicopter in which President Nixon took his final departure from the White House—peacemaking fingers extended, as some of us may remember.
 For parents it could be a walk down Memory Lane, but for kids it's just plain cool to investigate the insides of a vintage luxury whirlybird.

 The gardens and fountains are lovely to wander, but the primary historical section of the museum lies in the main building, where an interactive tour takes visitors on a journey along Nixon's entire political career.
 During the drive down, I had prepped my son with my own potted version of Nixon's career, but walking through the museum's exhibits showed me just how much I didn't know about the many highs and lows of Nixon's history.
 We got to see him campaigning for Congress, for the Senate, for governor, for vice president, and for president.
 Some of his more famous speeches are played on old-fashioned telephones and vintage black and white TVs, affording plenty of opportunities to point out, "That's what Grandma used to have."